War cannot be won.

 I’ve also heard health concerns about reusable cloth produce bags.
 People worry they harbor deadly bacteria.
 Unless they have berry juice on them or lots of dirt, I wash my produce bags after I’ve used them several times and have lived to tell the tale.
 (I make these cloth bags.)

 5. Silly laws

-You have no control over silly laws but I wanted to include them in this list.
+You have no direct control over silly laws but I wanted to include them in this list.

 Many readers have told me that the grocery stores in their area will not allow them to use their own clean containers to fill up with bulk foods, prepared foods, cheese and so on, and that employees waiting on them cite health and safety laws when denying completely reasonable requests to put a sandwich in a tin.
 Governments and businesses must ease restrictions such as these.

 What requires more restrictions?
 Single-use plastic.
 Corporations won’t cut back on producing the stuff until forced to.
 Plastic pollution’s assault on the planet also requires consumers to take action and refuse buying the stuff.
 Part of that action includes a more relaxed attitude toward germs.

 15 Replies to “Drop that Bleach!
 The Wasteful Side Effects of the War on Bacteria”